RaelJung/OSSProject/README.md

 #OSS Final Project

-This repo is for OSS class 03 section final project.

-made by 21900658 Rael Jung.
+This repo is for OSS class 03 section final project. made by 21900658 Rael Jung.
 #Project Information
 1 Go to myblog.com.
 2 See the posts.
 3 Go to myblog.com/admin.

-4 login use id : cat password : cat
+4 login use id : cat, password : cat.

-5 add some post freely!
+5 Add some post freely!

-#Question
+#Question about project
 1 What does this project do?

-*This project runs a website that shows information about the characters in the Nintendo game Animal Crossing.
+*This project runs a website that introduce information about the characters of the Nintendo game Animal Crossing.

-*Various users can be managed by the administrator, giving them permission to write and edit the post.
+*It also allows other people to post or edit posts freely if they log in.
 2 Why is this project useful?

-*As people's interest in Animal Crossing is increasing, websites that exchange information are inevitable.

-*I think that it can be usedd by many people because they can post and edit it themselves, and even post comments on other people's posts.
+*Since Animal Crossing is a popular game these days, people will visit thhis website a lot because they will need information about this game.
+*It is good for many people to use steadily because it can communicate through posting and commenting functions.
+3 How do I get started?
+*You can just start go to myblog.com.
+*If you want to post some information, go to myblog.com/admin and log in.

-3 Where can I get more help, if I need it?
+4 Where can I get more help, if I need it?
 *Send me an email.
 (21900658@handong.edu)